Tag Archives: george clooney

 The main men behind Morris’ campaign, Paul (Philip Seymour Hoffman), Ben (Max Minghella) and Steven (Ryan Gosling), sitting and discussing the campaign with the journalist, Ida (Marisa Tomei).

-However, Tom Duffy (Paul Giamatti – Saving Private Ryan, Cinderella Man, Cosmopolis), Pullman’s Campaign Manager, has secretly made an agreement with Thompson, offering the Senator the position of Secretary of State in exchange for his endorsement.
+However, Tom Duffy (Paul Giamatti – Saving Private Ryan, Cinderella Man, 12 Years A Slave), Pullman’s Campaign Manager, has secretly made an agreement with Thompson, offering the Senator the position of Secretary of State in exchange for his endorsement.
 For Steven and Paul, the agreement must be broken at any cost.
 Simultaneously, Duffy pulls a trick or two of his own, with Steven in the thick of it.
 Thus, the campaign backstabbing begins.

 The plot for The Ides of March is not particularly fast-moving, but it is interesting and revelatory.
 Certain aspects of the storyline might go too far (as some of the scandals would be almost impossible to keep hushed up with the current hawk-like media), but over-all it is plausible.
 Indeed, it is believable that some campaigners would betray their loyalties for personal gain, hence the film’s title being so fitting.